jquast/HP-15C/README.rst

 =======

-With the bugfix applied to HP-15.tcl in this repository, numbers 3 and 1 are typed very rapidly without loss and displayed in this video:
+With the bugfix applied to HP-15.tcl in this repository, numbers 3 and 1 are typed very rapidly without loss, displayed in this video:

 .. image:: HP-15CsimImproved.gif